Updated October 19, 2017

-Spotify is very important to us here at Spinnup – it is one of the major online retailers we distribute each and every one of our artists to, and we collect Spotify trend data which we give to our artists in the ‘Stats & Activity‘ of their account, which we believe is very important to knowing how your music is going.
+Spotify is very important to us here at Spinnup – it is one of the major online retailers we distribute to, and we collect important Spotify trend data which is displayed in every artist account under ‘Stats & Activity‘ to help artists gauge how their releases are performing from day one.
 Plus they started in Sweden, just like us!

 Lately Spotify has been going through some changes, which can have an impact on each and every one of you, both as artists and as listeners.
 So if you find yourself asking, “what’s new with Spotify?
 And how will it affect me?”
 Well, we got you covered.